tgothorp/Gotho.BlazorPdf/Gotho.BlazorPdf.MudBlazor/README.md

-# Mud PDF
+# Blazor PDF (MudBlazor Extension)

-Originally a port of the BlazorBootstrap PDF viewer, Mud PDF is a simple yet powerful PDF solution for MudBlazor.
+This packages provides a MudBlazor-specific PDF viewing experience for use with [Blazor PDF](https://blazorpdf.info)

+## Prerequisites

+In order to use this package, your project will need to be configured with the following;

+- **MudBlazor** Version 8.0.0 or later
+- **.NET** Version 8.0 or 9.0

 ## Installation

 Grab the package from nuget.org;

 ```
-dotnet add package Gotho.MudBlazor.PdfViewer --version 2.1.0
+dotnet add package Gotho.BlazorPdf.MudBlazor
 ```

 ### Configure